ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 >
 > 5. Hopefully, a WoRMS exact match will return
 >
 >    1. In some cases you will have ambiguous matches.
-Resolve the these rows by using the pull down menu to select the appropriate match.
+Resolve these rows by using the pull down menu to select the appropriate match.
 >    2. Non-matched taxa will appear in red.
 You will have to go back to your source file and determine what the appropriate text should be.
 >    ![screenshot]({{ page.root }}/fig/WoRMS_TaxonMatch_MatchOutput.PNG){: .image-with-shadow }
 >
-> 6. Download the response as and XLS, XLSX, or text file and use the information when building the Darwin Core file(s).
+> 6. Download the response as an XLS, XLSX, or text file and use the information when building the Darwin Core file(s).
 >    The response from the example linked above can be found [here]({{ page.root }}/data/species_matched.xlsx).
 A screenshot of the file
 >    can be seen below:
 >    ![screenshot]({{ page.root }}/fig/matched_species_screenshot.png){: .image-with-shadow }